-- Students should check the course OWL site for newly posted course material at the start of each week (Monday, except in the case of a holiday) - Students should check OWL announcements multiple times per week. - Some important announcements will also be emailed to students' UWO email accounts.
-Students are expected to check their UWO email daily.
+- Students should check the course website for newly posted course material at the start of each week (Monday, except in the case of a holiday) - Students should check the course website for announcements multiple times per week.
+Students should have email instant notifications turned on for new announcements and updated announcements in their OWL Brightspace notification settings.

-- Students should post all course-related content questions on the OWL forum so that everyone can access answers to questions. - Students are encouraged to answer each other's questions on the forums.
+- Students are expected to check their UWO email daily. - Students should post all course-related content questions on the discussion forum so that everyone can access answers to questions. - Students are encouraged to answer each other's questions on the forums.
 The forums will be monitored by the instructor or teaching assistant to correct and/or supplement answers provided by students.
 Questions not answered by other students will receive a response from the instructor or teaching assistant after about 48 hours. - For questions unrelated to course content, please contact the instructor via email from your UWO email account.
 Students will receive a response in 24 48 hours.

 Week Dates Chapters

-1 Sept 8-9 1-2
+1 (partial week) Sept 5-6 1-2

-2 Sept 12-16 1-2
+2 Sept 9-13 1-2 (cont.)

-3 Sept 19-23 3
+3 Sept 16-20 3

-4 Sept 26-30 4
+4 Sept 23-27 4

-5 Oct 3-7 5
+5 Oct 1-4 5

-6 Oct 11-14 6
+6 Oct 7-11 6

-7 Oct 17-21 9
+Reading Week Oct 14-18 none

-8 Oct 24-28 10
+7 Oct 21-25 9

-Reading Week Oct 31-Nov 4 none
+8 Oct 28-Nov 1 10

-9 Nov 7-11 11
+9 Nov 4-8 11

-10 Nov 14-18 12
+10 Nov 11-15 12

-11 Nov 21-25 13
+11 Nov 18-22 14

-12 Nov 28-Dec 2 14, 17
+12 Nov 25-29 17

-13 Dec 5-8 Review Week
+13 Dec 2-6 Review Week